Cherise ghosted through the recreation room. She might as well be no one, easily ignored.

-He seemed to hear her thoughts as clearly as she heard the song of crickets.
-He seemed to see her.
-Not a victim.
-Not a target.
-Not a lonely girl, or a tragic news story, but her, Cherise Chavez, without embellishments or labels.
+Thomas seemed to hear her thoughts as clearly as she heard the song of crickets.
+He seemed to truly see who she was.
+Not just a victim.
+Not just a target.
+Not just a lonely girl, or a tragic news story, but the actuality of her, Cherise Chavez, without embellishments or labels.

 “Yes.”
-He answered exactly as if she’d spoken aloud.
+Thomas answered exactly as if she’d spoken aloud.
 “I’m a mind reader.”

-The impossible statement was as stark and undeniable as the rainwater which dripped from the gutters, and the blood dripping from her wrist.
+The impossible statement was as stark and undeniable as the rainwater which dripped from the gutters, and the blood dripping from her arm.

 Cherise could not imagine why a uniquely powerful psychic wanted to talk to the likes of her.
-Why try to save an unwanted teenager whose mother was in prison for murder?
-She was a girl who lacked friends.
+Was he trying to save an unwanted teenager whose mother was in prison for murder?
+Why?
+Cherise was a girl who lacked friends.
 She lacked a future.

 She paused at the sound of her own voice, quavering like an old lady’s.
 Her voice!

 She felt no fear of speaking in front of Thomas.
 None at all.
 There was no danger of misunderstanding.
-He would know what she meant, no matter how she messed up the words, no matter whether or not she used her voice.
+He would know what she meant, no matter if she tripped up on words, no matter whether or not she used her voice.

 Why do you believe I’m worthwhile?
 She asked the question inside her mind, because that was more comfortable for her.

 Thomas made more folds in the paper.
 “Cherise, I absorb memories.”
 He looked ashamed.
-“I’ve glimpsed the environment you survived, and I’m certain that it would have killed me, or sent me to a loony bin.
+“I’ve glimpsed what you survived, the home where you grew up, and I’m certain that it would have killed me, or sent me to a loony bin.
 Very few people could grow up in that household and still see beauty in the world.
 You’re one in a billion.
 You have a resilience that I want to … well … be around.”

 Cherise had the impression that he meant every word.

-His honesty made her smile a little.
+His sincerity made her smile a little.
 The expression felt brittle, as if her face was made of clay.

 Thomas faced her squarely.
 “Let’s get something straight.
 I’m not trying to force a friendship.
-We’re both lonely—there’s no point in treading around that issue—but I came out here because I’d rather not see your particular mind vanish.
-I have some first aid stuff in the back pocket of my wheelchair.”
-He indicated her wounded wrist.
-“Can I help you bandage that up?
-I’ve absorbed several lifetimes worth of medical knowledge, so I can make sure it doesn’t get infected.
-No one has to know.”
+We’re both lonely—there’s no point in treading around that issue—but I came out here because I’d rather not see your particular mind vanish.”

 He was offering to save her.

-The more Cherise studied him, the more she realized how ancient he looked, despite his childishness.
+The more Cherise studied Thomas, the more she realized how ancient he looked, despite his childishness.
 His body was frail and prepubescent.
 But his gaze?
-That belonged on a grizzled war veteran.
+That belonged on a war veteran.

 “You see me.”
 Thomas sounded grateful.
 “Your perceptiveness is a lot like mind reading.
-You have insights into everyone else, but no one understands you.”
+You have insights into everyone, but no one understands you.”

-Cherise stood.
-She held her bleeding arm away from her clothing, and rummaged in the back pocket of his wheelchair, one-handed.
-She found a roll of bandages.
+Cherise held her bleeding arm away from her clothing.
+She rummaged in the back pocket of Thomas’s wheelchair, one-handed, until she found the adhesive bandage roll.